ForestKatsch/forestkatsch.com/content/transcription/tom-mueller-interview-2017-05-02.md

 > Does SpaceX have any protocols in place in case of signs of previous life are found on Mars?

-Oh! *[laughs]* Um.. well, NASA has protocols.. *[laughter from crowd]* which we're following, initially. *[laughs]* Yeah, we want to go there and explore and, uh, find the signs of life.
+Oh! *[laughs]* Um... well, NASA has protocols... *[laughter from crowd]* which we're following, initially. *[laughs]* Yeah, we want to go there and explore and, uh, find the signs of life.
 You know, it's very possible that there is life there; you know, probably microbes in the dirt; and there was probably a lot more when Mars was wet.
 So there'd probably be signs of previous life.
-Um..
+Um...
 I think Robert Zubrin explained it quite well, how overblown this "not mixing up the biologies" is, when you know, one of these anthrax poisoning cases happens, they can find out which lab the anthrax came from by looking at the genes.
 So if you're trying to tell Earth life from Martian life, you look at the genes and it's going to be very easy to determine that.
 So it's--- I think it's way overblown; but we want to do exploration first, before we do colonization, and at that time, humans there are going to have a much, much better chance of digging up and finding where the life is.
 You know, if it exists there--- did exist--- I think the best way to do it is to put humans there.

 In the meantime, they should be sending more robotic missions there.
 I think that, you know, they should be doing ten times as many robotic missions as they're doing.
 And doing, you know, way more focused on trying to find life.
 Because I think that's a huge, really important [question] to answer.
 And I'm all for going to Enceladus and finding life on those oceans; it looks like, you know, these ocean planets or ocean moons can support life.
 We need to go find out, you know.
 It's probably very; it'd be much easier to do that remotely--- robotically, to go to, you know, these moons; Jupiter or the moons of Saturn, to look for life.
 SO we need to send missions to do that.